 It is not yet possible to create proof of vaccination if you do not have a BSN.
 Steps are being taken to change this.
 However, even without a BSN, you can still get a COVID Certificate based on a negative test result that allows you to travel .
 Find out more about the COVID Certificate.

 Register in the RNI to receive a BSN

 If you do not have a BSN and you are in the Netherlands for less than 4 months, you can register in the Non-residents Records Database (RNI).
 Once you have done so, you can fill a declaration giving the government permission to contact you by email about the coronavirus situation and the possibility of making a vaccination appointment.

 Subscribing or unsubscribing to vaccination emails

-If you want to stop receiving emails about vaccination, fill in the unsubscribe form.
+If you want to stop receiving emails from the government about vaccination, fill in the unsubscribe form.

-If you want to subscribe to these email, send an email to email@example.com
+If you want to subscribe to these emails, send an email to firstname.lastname@example.org

 Staying in the Netherlands for more than 4 months